dbrennand/home-ops/docs/tailscale.md

 For devices to authenticate to the Tailnet an [OAuth client](https://login.tailscale.com/admin/settings/oauth) is required.

+## Exit Nodes

+Both Raspberry Pi devices are configured as [Tailscale exit nodes](https://tailscale.com/docs/features/exit-nodes).
+Their host variables include `--advertise-exit-node` in `tailscale_args`, which makes them available as exit nodes in the Tailnet.

+The Ansible playbook also enables IPv4 and IPv6 forwarding on each device so that they can route traffic for connected Tailnet clients.

 ## DNS

 My Tailnet is configured to use [NextDNS](dns.md) as the upstream DNS